aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 CRP tells us that **modules that aren't tightly bound** to each other should be in **separate** components.

+The more our app grows, the more we begin to concern about reusable components, the more the CRP influences the components composition.

 ##### RELATION TO ISP

 **CRP** is the **generic** version of **ISP**: